Russian Air Defense Shot Down 18 Ukrainian Drones Overnight - MoD

 Sputnik International

-Russian air defense alert systems intercepted and destroyed 18 Ukrainian drones over Russian regions last night, most of them over the Rostov region, the Russian Defense Ministry reported.
+Russian air defense alert systems intercepted and destroyed 18 Ukrainian drones over Russian regions last night, most of them over the Bryansk region, the Russian Defense Ministry reported.

 russia's special operation in ukraine